sgenius/hammerspace-cards/README.md

 The objective of the game is to drain all other players from their HP while preserving the own; for this, the **attack** cards are used.

 Each **attack** card has a type and subtype, as well as a hit value.
-Roll a dice and sum that value to attack the players that you want to hit and that the player can hit.
+When attacking, you will sum the card's hit value to the roll of a dice.
+Those are your attack points.

 If you get attacked, sum the points of all of your **face up defense** cards that **match** the type and/or subtype of the attack to the roll of a dice.
 Attack points - defense points = the HP that you lose.